 Never talk on a cordless phone (those conversations can be monitored).
-Scanners can also pick up conversations via baby monitors and hearing aids.
+Scammers can also pick up conversations via baby monitors and hearing aids.

 Advise as many people you know that you’re being stalked, from neighbours to co-workers, so that when the stalker approaches them for information about you, they will be alerted not to divulge anything and will let you know he’s been around.
 This can provide useful witness evidence too.